usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 suppliers.

-ILLUSTRATION: A customer of a local bookstore begins to experience some vision loss and has difficulty reading regular print.Upon request by the customer, the bookstore is required to try to obtain large print books, if it normally fills special orders (of any kind) for its other customers, and if large print books can be obtained from its regular suppliers.
+ILLUSTRATION: A customer of a local bookstore begins to experience some vision loss and has difficulty reading regular print.
+Upon request by the customer, the bookstore is required to try to obtain large print books, if it normally fills special orders (of any kind) for its other customers, and if large print books can be obtained from its regular suppliers.